Arnold Squitieri: After prison release

 In May 1981, Squitieri was released from prison and soon began selling narcotics for the Gotti crew in New Jersey.
 In 1982, Squitieri was being supplied with heroin by Angelo Ruggiero and Gene Gotti.
 In 1986, after John Gotti replaced Paul Castellano as Gambino boss, Squitieri was inducted into the family.

 In 1988, Squitieri was convicted in Camden, New Jersey of conspiring to distribute heroin and was sentenced to more than 11 years in prison.
 In 1999, boss John Gotti promoted Squitieri to underboss.
 On March 13, 1999, Squitieri was released from prison.
 In 2002, after the arrest of Gambino acting boss Peter Gotti, Squitieri became the new acting boss.

-While on parole from prison, Squitieri received a flat panel television as a gift from undercover FBI agent Joaquín "Jack" García.
-One evening, Squitieri was watching the TV series about the Cosa Nostra, The Sopranos (All Happy Families...).
-On the show, family boss Anthony Soprano wants to have a troublesome family member returned to prison.
-To do this, he sends the mobster a stolen TV set.
-Soprano then arranges for a parole officer to visit the man and arrest him for possessing stolen property.
+While on parole from prison, Squitieri received a flat-panel television as a gift from undercover FBI agent Joaquín "Jack" García.
+One evening, Squitieri was watching the famous TV series about the New Jersey mob, The Sopranos (in the episode, All Happy Families).
+On the show, family boss Anthony Soprano wants to have Feech La Manna returned to prison.
+To do this, Tony has Christopher Moltisanti and Benny Fazio give Feech a stolen TV set.
+Soprano then arranges for a parole officer to visit Feech and arrest him for possessing stolen property.
 When the show was over, a frightened Squitieri gave away the TV and purchased his own.